canpan14/memory_game/README.md

 # wdi-fundamentals-memorygame
-Memory game created for the GoForCode prework
+Memory game created for the GoForCode prework.

 Try it at http://www.sammachlin.com/memorygame